Home

 Home-made Pest Spray

-1 cup grated castile soap 1 cup coarsely chopped tobacco leaves, fresh or cured 3 cups boiling water, divided 1 entire bulb garlic, peeled and crushed or chopped 1 cup of chopped fresh tansy (optional) In a bowl, dissolve soap in 1 cup boiling water and set aside.
+1 cup grated castille soap, 1 cup coarsely chopped tobacco leaves, fresh or cured.
+3 cups boiling water, divide 1 entire bulb garlic, peeled and crushed or chopped, 1 cup of chopped fresh tansy (optional).
+In a bowl, dissolve soap in 1 cup boiling water and set aside.
 In a blender, pour remainder of boiling water over tobacco leaves and let set for ten minutes or so.
 Add garlic and tansy (if available) and whirl until smooth.
 Strain through cheesecloth and discard solid materials.
 Add herbal liquid soap to mixture and stir; pour into a spray bottle.
 To use, spray the herbal liquid on insects and their environs at early morning and dusk for three days in a row.
 Because this mix drives most bugs away, but does not kill them, apply as needed.

 Homemade Deer Repellant for Fruit Trees